 He was a bruiser, absolutely—you should not cross him.
 If you crossed him, politically or personally, he did not forget easily.
 When we had an attempt by Militant—a left-wing Trotskyist group—to take over the Labour party, he led the fightback, with Roy Hattersley, Gerald Kaufman and other giants of the Labour party who identified the problem and formed a new group called Solidarity.
 I think that our Chief Whip would probably have painful memories of the battles of those days.
 When that triumvirate said, “We’re not going to take this,” John Smith was central to the fight to keep the Labour party as a central, democratic socialist party.
 We all owe him for the fact that he did that.

 I think there was a bit of a myth after John died that he was almost a saint.
 John Smith was not a saint, I can tell you.
-He was not a bad man, but he loved life.
+He was not a bad man, and he loved life.
 He and Elizabeth were a great host and hostess at a party.
 We would never forget the lovely feeling of inclusion that the Smiths gave whenever they entertained.

 When John become ill—when he had his heart attack—many of us were absolutely terrified.
 We were really, really concerned.
 We knew that we had to support him.
 There was a sort of little mafia.
 We used to co-ordinate to make sure that he got home at a reasonable time—that he did not stay in the House precincts too late and got his taxi back to the Barbican, where he lived on the 35th floor.
 I took on something of a role, because he lived in No. 352 and I lived in No. 92.
 Gwyneth Dunwoody lived in No. 112, so there was a kind of political and parliamentary presence.
 It was sometimes a very good excuse for me to say to John, “I’m going home—shall we share a cab?”, which we sometimes did.